Monadic-DNA/Explorer/sql/README.md

 ## Performance Impact

-These indexes are designed to optimize the most common query patterns in GWASifier:
+These indexes are designed to optimize the most common query patterns in Monadic DNA Explorer:

 1. **Text searches** across studies, traits, authors, and genes
 2. **P-value filtering** for statistical significance